cyphar/cyphar.com/doc/published/20161129-umoci-new-oci-image-tool.md

 author: Aleksa Sarai
 published: 2016-11-29 15:30:00
 updated: 2016-12-16 18:15:00
+short_description: >
+  The lack of tooling for OCI container images is a real concern, especially given the slow progression to 1.0 without any implementations.
+I wrote one that I hope is generic enough that it can be used (and also gives the opportunity to do cool things with it).
 description: >
   Very recently, I've been working on implementing the required tooling for creating and modifying [Open Container Initiative](https://www.opencontainers.org/)